rLannes/Fontan_2025/README.md

 Code to reproduce Fontan 2025

-To reproduce most analyses you will need a directory with the sorted and indexed bam files.
+To reproduce most analyses you will need a directory with the sorted and indexed bam files. because of the compexity of working with multiple reference

+we recommand that you put your bam file into separate directory based on the reference used Moreover we followed this convention: trimmed_genotype_sample_lane_VSreference.bam with genotype (sim / sim_mau/ mau)

 If you face any difficulty please open an issue on this github repo.